-A detialed report is available on request.
+Further information is available on request

-5.7 TREASURY MANAGEMENT PRACTICE (TMP1) - CREDIT AND COUNTERPARTY RISK MANAGEMENT OPTION 2
+5.3 TREASURY MANAGEMENT PRACTICE (TMP1) - CREDIT AND COUNTERPARTY RISK MANAGEMENT OPTION 2

-The DLUHC issued Investment Guidance in 2018, and this forms the structure of the Authority's policy below.
+The MHCLG issued Investment Guidance in 2018, and this forms the structure of the Authority's policy below.
 These guidelines do not apply to either trust funds or pension funds which operate under a different regulatory regime.